 Setting professional development goals is often the first step toward boosting the chances of success in any career.
 Setting goals can help motivate you to achieve more than you ever imagined.

 Of course, success stories do not occur overnight.
 Those who wish to achieve more in their careers, in fact, achieve anything in life, are those who persevere to achieve their (often ambitious) goals.

-Getting out of your current job or committing to taking a massive risk on your business are both lofty goals that can make individuals extreme fear.
+Getting out of your current job or committing to taking a massive risk on your business are both lofty goals that can make individuals extremely fearful.
 So, how would one overcome this fear?